Top 5 Things To Do On A Rainy Day

 Games room at the Trefeddian Hotel

-We have many activities here at the hotel that can be enjoyed by all the family on rainy days.
-The indoor heated pool is always a winner and for the less energetic, the warm, spa bath is perfect to relax in.
-We also have a fantastic games room where you can show your competitive streak be it at the pool table or with a fast game of air hockey.
-For adults we have a full size snooker table for your use.
-There is also the children’s playroom equipped with toys and books for the younger guests to use.
-When the weather is wet, spend some time in one of our cosy lounges playing some of the board games that we have or pick up one of the magazines or books to have a browse through.
+We have many activities at the hotel which can be enjoyed by all the family on rainy days.
+The indoor heated pool is always a winner, and for the less energetic, the warm, spa bath is the perfect way to relax.
+We also have a fantastic games room where you can show your competitive streak, be it at the pool table or with a fast game of air hockey.
+For adults, we have a full-size snooker table for your use.
+There is also the children’s playroom, equipped with toys and books for the younger guests to use.
+When the weather is wet, spend some time in one of our cosy lounges playing board games, or have a browse through one of the magazines or books.
 Sit back and enjoy the time to switch off and enjoy the views from the sofas across the bay.

 Get crafty in Corris